Satisfactory Academic Progress (SAP)

-A 2013–14 Satisfactory Academic Progress (SAP) Appeal (PDF) form is available online and in the Graduate and Professional Center, and must be submitted within 30 days of notification of financial aid ineligibility.
-The student must develop an academic plan if they cannot meet SAP within one term of probation.
+Complete the SAP Appeal Form (view the SAP Appeal Instructions) and submit it within 30 days of notification of financial aid ineligibility.
+The student must develop an academic plan as part of the appeal process.
 The academic plan that is submitted with the appeal should be created by the student and the academic advising staff or academic department representative.
 The appeal will be reviewed by a Satisfactory Academic Progress Appeals Committee.

-Student regains financial aid eligibility when they meet all three measures of progress for SAP.
+Students regain financial aid eligibility when they meet all three measures of progress for SAP.
 It is possible for students to be placed on a warning status multiple times in their academic career.

 Azusa Pacific University does not discriminate on the basis of race, color, national origin, sex, age, disability, or status as a veteran in any of its policies, practices, or procedures.
 Appeal procedures exist for anyone who feels that a violation of the above has occurred.
 Contact the director of Graduate and Professional Student Financial Services for further information.